Skip to Main Content

 Create an Outline

-- Make sure you speak with your instructor about what is expected of you.
+- Make sure you clearly understand your assignment and speak with your instructor about what is expected of you if you are unsure.

-- Also feel free to visit the library and review a copy of whichever style manual you are supposed to use for your paper/project.
+- Visit the library and review a copy of whichever citation style manual you are supposed to use for your paper or project.